JoshRodstein/api-explorer-terraform/README.md

-# EPC Documentation Pipeline - Terraform
+# Documentation Pipeline - Terraform

 Terraform is an open source tool that provides a flexible abstraction of resources and providers.
 While Terraform is not a configuration management tool,